nydailynews/rank-these-things/README.md

 # Rank These Things

 ## What is this?
-A drag and drop news quiz to collect users' arrangements of a list of choices.
+A drag and drop news poll to collect users' arrangements of a list of choices.
 Demo: http://www.nydailynews.com/entertainment/tv/game-thrones-character-iron-throne-article-1.3365102

 ![ranker inaction](screenshots/ranker.png)